kailash-manasarovar/statement/docs/timeline/2025/may.md

 - As she's giving it to me, and I accept it and tell her she really shouldn't have, she looks over at Chris and makes a face as if to say, *see? she's taking it*, a communication that was totally inexplicable to me at the time.
 - I just assume she still hates me, like she always has, and is doing weird things because of her hatred.
 - One time I was suspicious she was poisoning Chris.
 He became extremely ill inexplicably, A&E ill, and nearly died.
 It may have happened twice.
 He got some weird diagnosis and it never happened again.
 She was that mean to him all the time, I did wonder and I think we have to probably.
-- I think she even said something like; *he won't die!* and then cackled as if it was a joke, the way she does.
+- I think she even said something like: *he won't die!* and then cackled as if it was a joke, her compulsive tell-tale tic.
 - Chris Ludwick surviving poisoning would certainly be a surprise!
 - The Lord does roll in mysterious ways though.